Efficient Estimation in Single Index Models through Smoothing splines: Simulation study

 \subsection{A simple model}

 We start with a simple model.
 Assume that $(X_1, X_2) \in \R^2$, $X_1 \sim \text{Uniform}[-2,2]$, $X_2\sim \text{Uniform}[0,1]$, $\epsilon\sim N(0, .5^2)$, and

-Observe that for this example, $H_{\theta_0}^\top=[1,1]/\sqrt{2}$ (see Section \ref{smooth:sec:lem:h_lip_proof}) and the analytic expression of the efficient information is Using the above expression, we calculated the asymptotic variance of $\sqrt{n} (\hat{\theta}_1 -\theta_{0,1})$ to be $0.328$.
-Figure~\ref{smooth:fig:ex1} shows the box plots of the PLSE and compares its performance with the EFM and the EDR estimators.
-We also include the box plot of a sample (of size $500$) from the true asymptotic distribution of $\hat{\theta}$ for comparison.
+Observe that for this example, $H_{\theta_0}^\top=[1,1]/\sqrt{2}$ (see Section~\ref{smooth:sec:lem:h_lip_proof} of the supplementary file) and the analytic expression of the efficient information is Using the above expression, we calculated the asymptotic variance of $\sqrt{n} (\hat{\theta}_1 -\theta_{0,1})$ to be $0.328$.
+Figure~\ref{smooth:fig:ex1} provides numerical evidence of asymptotic normality of the estimators discussed in this section.
+In this example, it is worth noting that the EFM and the WY have the better overall performance than the PLSE and the EDR.